Azure/deployment-stacks/TUTORIAL.md

 # Tutorial: Create and manage your first deployment stack

-This tutorial shows you how to create, update, and remove a deployment stack.
+Deployment stacks are a logical grouping concept that makes it easier to control your Azure deployments throughout their lifecycle.
+With deployment stacks you combine the DevOps principle of _infrastructure as a code_ with the power of Azure Resource Manager (ARM).

 For more information about deployment stacks, see the [readme](./README.md).

+In this tutorial you'll learn how to create, modify, and delete a new deployment stack by using the Deployment Stacks Command-Line Interface (CLI).

+## Install the tooling

+To install the Deployment Stacks CLI, please see <TO DO>.

+## Set up our ARM deployment template

-We begin with an Azure Resource Manager (ARM) deployment template that creates two resource groups and two storage accounts within each resource group:
+We begin with an Azure Resource Manager (ARM) deployment template that creates two resource groups and two storage accounts within each resource group.
+If you use the values in the following ARM template and parameter file, your **mySubStack** deployment stack will look like this:

+- Resource group: devstorerg1
+  - Storage account: devstore<unique-id>
+  - Storage account: devstore<unique-id>
+- Resource  group: devstorerg2
+  - Storage account: devstore<unique-id>
+  - Storage account: devstore<unique-id>

 ```json
 {